manips-sai-org/sai2-interfaces/docs/config_files_details.md

 		- kv: Optional.
 The derivative gain for the force control (velocity-based damping).
 		- ki: Optional.
 The integral gain for the force control.
 	Those values can be changed at runtime.
-	Default values can be found in the MotionForceTask class in the sai2-primitives library.
+	Default values can be found in the MotionForceTask class in the sai-primitives library.
 	-->
 	<forceGains kp="1.0"
 		kv="20.0"